-Scarlet Fever: 24 hours after treatment has started and the child is able to participate until 21 days after the onset of cough.
+Scarlet Fever: 24 hours after treatment has started and the child is able to participate until 21 days after the onset of the cough.

-Whooping Cough Until 5 days of appropriate antibiotics have been completed.
+Whooping Cough Until 5 days of appropriate antibiotics has been completed.
 If untreated,

-➤ Red Measles: 4 days after the beginning of rash and when a child is able to participate.
+Red Measles: 4 days after the beginning of the rash and when a child is able to participate.